edizyurdakul/feedback-app/README.md

 ## Why I built the project this way

 - I didn't use a state management library like Redux on purpose.
 For this app using react context API is sufficient.
-I realized that more and more projects don't use Redux anymore since react context API are often used for global state management.
 - Main focus of the project was to build strictly frontend.
 That's why I decided to use an JSON-Server as a fake API endpoint rather to create a backend server.

 ## If I had more time I would change this